papiodesu/leptos_book/src/deployment/csr.md

 trunk build --release
 ```

-「trunk build」 will create a number of build artifacts in a 「dist/」 directory.
-Publishing 「dist」 somewhere online should be all you need to deploy your app.
+"trunk build」 will create a number of build artifacts in a 「dist/」 directory.
+Publishing 「dist" somewhere online should be all you need to deploy your app.
 This should work very similarly to deploying any JavaScript application.

 We've created several example repositories which show how to set up and deploy a Leptos CSR app to various hosting services.